Skip to Main Content

 Search approximately 300 million books, scholarly articles, newspaper articles, data, digital audio, digital video, digital images, government documents and more.
 It draws from the library catalog (OBIS), many of the full text and article indexing databases, as well as digital repositories from colleges, universities, research centers, and other open-access archives on the web.

-Can't find what you need?
+Can't find what you need at Oberlin?
 For books, try OhioLINK.
 For books not available through OhioLINK and for other types of materials, use Interlibrary Loan (ILL).
 ILL lets you borrow materials from non-OhioLINK libraries, including print books, scanned journal articles, musical scores, videos, theses/dissertations, and more.

 Research Help